Prepaid funeral plans

 -

-If you move home, contact your plan provider to see if you can change to use your new local funeral director
+If you move home, contact your plan provider to see if you can change to a closer funeral director

-When you buy a funeral plan, you'll need to tell the provider which funeral director you want it to arrange your funeral with.
-If you later move from the location registered to your plan, you'll need to see if you can change funeral directors.
-Many plan providers will allow you to, but some may charge a fee to do it.
-Check the terms of your funeral plan carefully before buying.
+When you buy a funeral plan, you'll need to tell the provider which funeral director you want to take care of the arrangements.
+If you later move from the area registered to your plan, you'll need to see if you can change funeral directors.
+Many plan providers allow this penalty-free, but some charge a fee.

-Changing your funeral director will also depend on whether your plan provider works with funeral directors in the area you move to.
-The areas covered vary with providers, so it's worth checking this in any plan you're considering.
+Changing funeral director will also depend on whether your plan provider works with directors in the area you're moving to.
+The areas covered vary by provider, so it's worth checking this in any plan you're considering.

-Plans also specify how far a funeral director will go to collect a body.
+Plans typically specify how far a funeral director will go to collect a body.
 The mileage limit can vary, but what counts is whether there's a funeral director willing to take on your plan.
-Golden Charter, for example, works with a large number of directors so its collection mileage is limited to 25, whereas Co-op directors will go up to 50 miles.
-Some, such as Plan with Grace, have no limit on the number of miles they'll travel.
+Golden Charter, for example, works with a large number of directors, so its collection mileage is limited to 25, whereas Co-op directors will go up to 50 miles.
+Some, such as With Grace, have no limit on the number of miles they'll travel.

 -